ebicoglu/chat-with-your-data-conference/README.md

 # About Me
-I'm a software architect and co-founder of [Volosoft](http://volosoft.com/).
+I'm Alper Ebicoglu, a software architect and co-founder of [Volosoft](http://volosoft.com/).
 I've been programming since 1997.
 Based on my practical experience, I give presentations at various global conferences.
 You can follow me on Twitter 👉 [x.com/alperebicoglu](https://x.com/alperebicoglu).